Misogi: Izanagi’s Purification and the Living Path of Renewal

 Through this ritual of misogi, Izanagi’s body and spirit were purified.

-As if reborn, he stepped forward onto a new path of renewal — a journey that would shape all that followed.
+As if reborn, he stepped forward onto a new path of renewal — a journey that would shape what was yet to come.

 Why Did Izanagi Perform Misogi?